kpanic/carry/README.md

 This is usually useful when having a decoded payload from json (a map) and we want to convert to an Elixir `struct`.

+This implementation does not use `String.to_atom/1` in order to not exhaust the BEAM atom table limits, since atoms are not garbage collected.

+I was using `exconstrutor`, however I noticed that it seems to generate new atoms in some corner cases.
+See https://github.com/appcues/exconstructor/issues/25 to get more context.

 ### Credits

 Thanks to to the https://hex.pm/packages/poison library for *heavy* influence =)

+### **NOTE**

+If you are using `Poison`, you can just do `Poison.decode(json_string, as: %YourStruct)`

 ## Installation